Strong Legal Defense For Prescription Drug Charges

 Prescription drug crimes often trace back to a legitimate prescription for painkillers.
 The person becomes hooked on the highly addictive meds and goes to increasingly desperate lengths to get more.
-Many youths and young adults also get addicted or get caught because prescription narcotics have become so popular as a recreational drug.
+Many juveniles and young adults also get addicted or get caught because prescription narcotics have become so popular as a recreational drug.

 If you or a family member is accused of a prescription drug crime, we know how serious the criminal and collateral consequences can be.
 Our lawyers are committed to avoiding prison and a criminal record if at all possible, and we are committed to making sure clients get help for their addictions.
 Contact us online or call 269-216-4573 now to arrange a free, confidential consultation.

-Experienced Defense In All Prescription Medication Cases
+Experienced Legal Defense For Prescription Medication Cases

 Abuse of prescription drugs has exploded in recent years, resulting in a greater focus by law enforcement.
 By law, it is illegal to possess even one pill of a drug that was not prescribed to you, including “borrowing” prescription drugs from a spouse, child, parent or friend.